Course Description

 - (after the above) ask the lecturer for further explanation

-- Of course, we realize that a new corona wave may occur during the
+- We realize that events may occur during the course for which we will

 - If (and only if) this leads to considerable problems, we will